Blockstream/satellite/index.md

 they must attend to the frequency band of the signal covering your region.

 Additionally, each of the above three setups has specific complementary components.
-Please refer to the comprehensive [hardware section](hardware.md) to pick the appropriate components or visit [our store](https://store.blockstream.com/product-category/satellite_kits/).
+Please refer to the [hardware section](doc/hardware.md) to pick the appropriate components or visit [our store](https://store.blockstream.com/product-category/satellite_kits/).

 ## Software and Setup Configuration